Autism Awareness Month

 1936 (Tornado) Gainesville, Georgia.

 1938 – Roy J. Plunkett and Jack Rebok accidentally discovered the chemical compound polytetrafluoroethylene (PTFE), later marketed as Teflon by DuPont.

 1947 – The first Tony Awards were presented for theatrical achievement.

-1957 -Trolley cars in ended service in New York City.
+1957 -Trolley cars ended service in New York City.

-1966 - Hundred of children and thier teachers reported seeing a UFO
+1966 – Hundreds of children and their teachers reported seeing a UFO over Melbourne, Australia.

 1973 – NASA launched Pioneer 11 to Jupiter and Saturn.

-1998 - Travelers and Citicorp merged (the merger wascompleted on October
+1998 – Travelers and Citicorp merged (the merger was completed on October 8), forming Citibank.

 April 7 History